McIlroy in contention as BMW PGA resumes

 Rory McIlory put himself in contention at the BMW PGA Championship with a seven-under 65 after players, caddies and officials paid tribute to Queen Elizabeth II as the tournament resumed.

-Players and caddies observed a two-minute silence across the West course at Wentworth at 09:50 BST.
+A two-minute silence was observed across the West course at Wentworth at 09:50 BST.

 Queen Elizabeth II, the UK's longest-serving monarch, died on Thursday.